 - Celebrate the International Day for the Poverty Eradication on October 17 in your school, place of work or community.

-- Conduct research and provide grassroots input to prepare for upcoming UN commissions.
+- Conduct research and provide grassroots input to support the policies on poverty eradication.

 - Team up with VIVAT to put on a workshop, roundtable, etc. centered on poverty eradication.